Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

-You may have general anesthesia and be asleep during surgery.
-You may have local anesthesia and be sedated but awake during surgery.
-Your surgeon will cut and reattach your septum to straighten it.
+- Your surgeon will cut and reattach your septum to straighten it.
 Swollen tissues may also be trimmed or partially removed.
-You may have stitches that dissolve or staples that absorb to hold your septum in place.
+You may have small splints on either side of your septum to hold it in place.
+Or, you may have stitches that dissolve.
 You may have gauze or a soft splint inside your nose to help prevent bleeding.

 What will happen after septoplasty:

-You may have pain, fatigue, and nasal stuffiness after surgery.
+You may have pain, nasal stuffiness, and feel tired or lethargic after surgery.
 The nasal stuffiness is caused by swelling in your nose, and will decrease in about 1 week.
-You may also have mild drainage made up of mucus and blood.
+You may also have mild drainage of mucus and blood.